jonnonz1/nz-statute-book/acts/public/1975/ombudsmen-act-1975.md

 (3) In carrying out the functions conferred by this section, the auditor has the same functions, duties, and powers as the Auditor-General.

 ### 32 Power to amend Schedule 1 by Order in Council
-(1) Where any department or organisation named or specified in Schedule 1 is abolished, or its name is altered, or where any new department of State is created, the Governor-General may, by Order in Council, make such amendments to the said schedule as may be necessary to give effect to the abolition or alteration, or to include the name of the new department therein.
+(1) If a public service agency or an organisation named in Schedule 1 is abolished, or its name is altered, or if a new public service agency is created, or if a host or servicing department is changed, or if the name of a host or servicing department is changed, the Governor-General may, by Order in Council, amend the relevant Part of that schedule as may be necessary to—
+  (a) reflect the abolition or alteration, or include the name of the new public service agency in that Part:
+  (b) in the case of a departmental agency, make a corresponding amendment to include, remove, or alter a reference to its host department in the table in Part 1A of Schedule 1:
+  (c) in the case of an interdepartmental executive board, make a corresponding amendment to include, remove, or alter a reference to its servicing department in the table in Part 1B of Schedule 1.
+(1A) An order relating to the establishment of an interdepartmental executive board or an interdepartmental venture for the first time may also delete the words immediately below the table in Part 1B of Schedule 1 or in Part 1C of Schedule 1.
 (2) The Governor-General may from time to time, by Order in Council, amend Part 2 or Part 3 of Schedule 1 by— (a) including therein the name of any local organisation or other organisation or the description of any class of local organisations or other organisations:
   (b) omitting from the said Part 2 or Part 3 the name of any local organisation or other organisation or the description of any class of local organisations or other organisations, whether that name or description appeared in that Part as initially enacted or was included therein by any other Act or any Order in Council.